 Stainless steel guides

-St Croix is perhaps one the the most well known companies to create fishing rods and are known for making some of the highest quality rods you can buy.
+St Croix is perhaps one the the most well known companies to create fishing rods and are known for making some of the highest quality spinning rods you can buy.

-Using integrated poly curve tooling technology and premium high modulus SCIII graphite these rods are made with some of the best technologies and materials in the industry.
+Using integrated poly curve tooling technology and premium high modulus SCIII graphite, these rods are made with some of the best technologies and materials in the industry.
 They feature a split grip made with premium grade cork handles.
 Fuji DPS reel seats.
 2 coats of flex seal slow cure finish epoxy.
 One of the greatest features isn’t a physical one, it’s the 5-year warranty back by the St Croix Superstar Service.
 St Croix Mojo bass rods also feature a full array of technique specific variations depending on the fishing techniques you wish to employ with the rod.

-There are 10 different variants in 1 and 2 piece models to choose from.
+St Croix have 10 different variants in 1 and 2 piece models to choose from.

 Fenwick HMG rods have been around for decades, they were originally made from fiberglass, but now they offer them in Carbon as well.
 They are super strong, very rigid, while still being extremely sensitive.
 Featuring an excellent tip and backbone.

 The HMG also features Fuji line guides and a AAA corked handle, And the price quite honestly is very hard to beat.
 Featuring lengths from 6’ to 7’6” and fast to moderate fast actions, and ultra light to medium heavy power, they have all of their bases covered.
-This is a great fishing rod for bass fishing.
+This is a great spinning rod for bass fishing.

 The most evolved and exceptional 13 fishing rod to date the Omen Black 3 features some amazing engineering.
 The rod blank is created using 36-ton Japanese Toray graphite blanks.
 And PVG (Poly Vector Graphite) technology, which aligns the graphite fibers at a micro level, creating tighter weaves and improving sensitivity while maintaining a precisely balanced fishing rod.
 Featuring ALPS guides with zirconium inserts, helping improve casting, and hand selected Portuguese split grip cork handles.
 The Omen Black 3 comes in 7 different variations from 6’7” to 7’5”, fast to extra fast tapers, and power from medium light to medium heavy.